 For information about our entry-level violins for sale and rental, please contact our shop.

 Whether you are a student or professional musician, V.A.
 Hill Fine Strings Ltd. has a large selection of high-quality violins for sale between $5,000 and $10,000.
 In addition to traditional wooden violins, we also carry electric and graphite models.
-We take pride in helping our customers find instruments that not only fit the player but also compliment the playing style
+We take pride in helping our customers find instruments that suit them as players and compliment their playing style.

 Luis & Clark or Mezzo-Forte Carbon Graphite Violin